Ehiosu-Evbenaye/Engineering-Projects/README.md

 ---

 ### 3. CFD Analysis of a NACA 0012 Airfoil: Validation Against Experimental Data
 *Computational Fluid Dynamics | In progress (started 2026)*

-Computational Fluid Dynamics | In progress (started 2026) Steady‑state RANS simulation of a NACA 0012 airfoil in STAR‑CCM+, with validation against NASA Langley experimental data.
+Steady-state RANS simulation of a NACA 0012 airfoil in STAR-CCM+, with validation against NASA Langley experimental data.

-Status: Structured boundary layer mesh (y⁺ < 1) and SST k‑ω turbulence model established.
-Preliminary results for lift and drag coefficients show good agreement with experimental data across the linear regime; mesh independence study and full uncertainty quantification are ongoing.
-Final validation plots and technical report will be added upon completion.
+Status: The CFD calculations have been completed.
+A structured boundary layer mesh (y+ < 1) and SST k-ω turbulence model were used.
+Lift and drag coefficients show good agreement with experimental data across the linear regime.
+Mesh independence study and full uncertainty quantification have also been completed.
+Post-processing, final validation plots, and the technical report will be done in STAR-CCM+ and added to the repository upon completion.

 [View Project Repository](https://github.com/Ehiosu-Evbenaye/naca0012-cfd-validation)